ampproject/amphtml/spec/amp-cache-modifications.md

 ### URL Rewrites

 The AMP Cache rewrites URLs found in the AMP HTML for two purposes.
-One is to â€˜fixâ€™ relative URLs found in the document so that the URL remains the same when loaded from the AMP Cache.
+One is to rebase relative URLs found in the document so that the URL remains the same when loaded from the AMP Cache.
 The other reason is to improve performance by selecting a different equivalent resource.
-This includes rewriting image and font URLs to use a cached copy or rewriting AMP javascript URLs to use a copy with longer cache lifetimes.
+This includes rewriting image and font URLs to use a cached copy and rewriting AMP javascript URLs to use a copy with longer cache lifetimes.

 #### All relative `href` , `src` and `data-iframe-src` URLs are rewritten as absolute URLs